Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Woodview Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 5: EARLY LITERACY: By June 2025, Woodview Elementary School will increase the percentage of K-2 students on track to read at grade level by 5 percentage points or ≥ 80%.
+Performance Objective 6: EARLY LITERACY: By June 2026, Woodview Elementary School will increase the percentage of K-2 students on track to read at grade level from BOY to EOY.

 Evaluation Data Sources:

-Strategy 1: Kinder and first grade students will be identified for dyslexia support (tier 2).
+Strategy 1: Kinder, first grade, second grade students will be identified for dyslexia support tier 2.
 Students will receive 6 weeks of intense targeted intervention.

-Staff Responsible for Monitoring: Teachers, Administrators, CAIS, dyslexia specialist, associate teacher
+Staff Responsible for Monitoring: Teachers, Administrators, dyslexia specialist, interventionist

 Title I: